How to choose the right medical negligence solicitor for your case

 What other qualities should I ask about to choose the right solicitor?

 There are additional factors you should consider when you are looking for a clinical negligence solicitor to act on your behalf.
-The chances are, you will be going through a tough time.
+The chances are that you will be going through a tough time.
 The last thing you need is a solicitor who does not treat you with the sensitivity and respect you deserve.